This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A study from UCLA in 2006 investigated the effects of six different berry varieties, including the blackberry, on the growth of oral, breast, colon and prostate cancers.
 Each of the six berry extracts prohibited cancer growth to some degree, urging researchers to continue looking into the impact these berries can have in treating cancer.

 Vitamin K may also be a factor in the anti-cancer properties of blackberries.
-One serving of blackberries has over a third of the daily recommended value of vitamin K, which plays a part in helping prevent and fight prostate, colon, stomach, nasal, oral and liver cancers.
+One serving of blackberries has nearly a quarter of the daily recommended value of vitamin K, which plays a part in helping prevent and fight prostate, colon, stomach, nasal, oral and liver cancers.

 Manganese is one nutrient present in high levels in blackberries that’s vital to brain functioning.
 A notable percentage of manganese in your body is found in the synapses of your brain.